joaomh/ml-book/_build/html/_sources/intro.md

 # License and Copyright Notice
 The contents of this book are licensed for free consumption under the following license: [Attribution-NonCommercial-ShareAlike 4.0 International  (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).

+# Contribute
+This is an open-source material on machine learning, covering the foundations of machine learning and its new applications.
+The goal is to make it accessible to everyone, utilizing only free software.
+If you find this book valuable and wish to support it, you can become a member of my [YouTube channel](https://www.youtube.com/@2001Engenharia).
+However, if you are not ready to support financially, you can still subscribe to my [YouTube channel](https://www.youtube.com/@2001Engenharia), give a star on [Github](https://github.com/joaomh/ml-book), or help by fixing typos, suggesting edits, or providing feedback.

+Please share it with others who might find it helpful.

 # References
 - [Mitchell, T. M. (1997), Machine learning , Vol. 1 , McGraw-hill New York .](https://www.cs.cmu.edu/~tom/mlbook.html)